sf105/sttp-book/chapters/getting-started/testing-principles.md

 Given resource constraints, we highlight an important principle in software testing: **exhaustive testing is impossible**.
-They might be impossible even if we had unlimited resources.
-Imagine a software system that has "just" 128 different flags (or configurations).
-Those flags can be set as either true or false (booleans) and they can configured in all the possible ways.
-The software system behaves differently, according to the combination that is set.
-This implies in testing all the possible configurations.
-A simple math shows us that 2 configurations for each of the 128 different flags gives $$2^{128}$$ combinations that need to be tested.
+It might be impossible even if we had unlimited resources.
+Imagine a software system that has "just" 128 different flags (or configuration settings).
+Those flags can be set to either true or false (booleans) and they can be set independently from the others.
+The software system behaves differently according to the configured combination of flags.
+This implies that we need to test all the possible combinations.
+A simple calculation shows us that 2 possible values for each of the 128 different flags gives $$2^{128}$$ combinations that need to be tested.
 As a matter of comparison, this number is higher than the estimated number of atoms in the universe.
-In other words, this software system has more possible combinations to be tested than we the universe has atoms.
+In other words, this software system has more possible combinations to be tested than the universe has atoms.

 Given that exhaustive testing is impossible, software testers have to then prioritize the tests they will perform.